the new book: Motherprayer

 this is the book that pulses from the deepest place inside me. it’s the one piece of work i knew i needed to leave in my wake, a lasting record of how deeply i have loved, and the lessons of the heart learned through mothering. someday, i pray, the boys i love — will and teddy — will hold it in their hands, turn the pages and breathe in — again and again — the truth of the depths of that love. and how, in becoming a mother, their most blessed mother, the depths of me was born.

-in the meantime, you can find Motherprayer on amazon, or at your very favorite bookstore, where some gentle bookseller will happily order it for you. and i will thank you from the bottom of my motherheart.
+you can find Motherprayer on amazon, or at your very favorite bookstore, where some gentle bookseller will happily order it for you. and i will thank you from the bottom of my motherheart.